-Japan startup unveils space viewing tour on balloon flight
+Japanese startup unveils balloon flight space viewing tours

 TOKYO (AP) — A Japanese startup announced plans Tuesday to launch commercial space viewing balloon flights that it hopes will bring an otherwise astronomically expensive experience down to Earth.

-Company president Keisuke Iwaya said passengers do not need to be billionaires, go through intense training or have the language skills needed to fly in a rocket.
+Company CEO Keisuke Iwaya said passengers do not need to be billionaires, go through intense training or have the language skills needed to fly in a rocket.

 “It’s safe, economical and gentle for people,” Iwaya told reporters.
 “The idea is to make space tourism for everyone.”
 He said he wants to “democratize space.”